Versiti - LGBTQ+ Donor Information | Learn About Blood Donation

 We believe in making blood donation more accessible to the LGBTQ+ community and are taking steps to advocate for change at the federal level through ongoing research at Versiti Blood Research Institute.
 We also stand in full support of efforts by our peers and the U.S. Food and Drug Administration (FDA) to make blood donation more inclusive.

 There is no deferral for women who have sex with other women.
-However, women who have recently had sex with a gay or bisexual man may be deferred.

 Individuals who do not have sex with other people may be eligible to donate.